-Eligibility for continued financial aid will only be re-established if the student subsequently meets SAP requirements, or if the student successfully appeals the decision the Assistant Dean for Graduate Academic Affairs.
-The appeal must state the reasons for failing to meet SAP requirements, including, if applicable, special circumstances that contributed to the student's failure to meet SAP progress requirements (e.g., the death of a relative, an injury or illness of the student, or other special circumstances), and what may have changed in the student's situation that will allow the student to demonstrate SAP at the next evaluation.
+Eligibility for continued financial aid will only be re-established if the student subsequently meets Satisfactory Academic Progress requirements, or if the student successfully appeals their ineligibility for financial aid to the Associate Dean of Student Affairs.
+The appeal must state the reasons for failing to meet SAP requirements, including, if applicable, special circumstances that contributed to the student's failure to meet satisfactory academic progress requirements (e.g., the death of a relative, an injury or illness of the student, or other special circumstances), and what may have changed in the student's situation that will allow the student to demonstrate SAP at the next evaluation.

-If the Assistant Dean for Graduate Academic Affairs determines that the student's appeal should be approved, the student's aid will be reinstated, and the student will be placed on Financial Aid Probation.
+If the Associate Dean of Student Affairs determines that the student's appeal should be approved, the student's aid will be reinstated, and the student will be placed on Financial Aid Probation.
 The Financial Aid Office will notify the student in writing and via email regarding the terms of their appeal.
 If the terms are not met, the student will not be eligible for an additional appeal within the academic award year.